acorn-io/runtime/docs/docs/60-Architecture/02-security-considerations.md

 That will expose the application under the hostname `my-app.example.com`.
 There is no need to pass a publish flag.

-To see which services in your Acorn App can be published run `acorn run [APP-IMAGE] --help`
+To see which services in your Acorn app can be published run `acorn run [APP-IMAGE] --help`

 ```shell
 > acorn run [APP-IMAGE] --help